krakenCookie/krakenCookie.github.io/_posts/2017-11-16-nightmoves.md

 But we don't _know_ exactly how he feels--like Issa's poem mentioning the cherries blooming, Seger merely juxtaposes the hormonal teenager in lightning passion with the older man who has finally heard the thunder.
 We are left to fill in the blanks ourselves.
 Nostalgia, ruefulness, wry irony--it's all there.

+![The shot of the vase in the famous scene from Ozu's <em>Late Spring</em>](https://upload.wikimedia.org/wikipedia/commons/b/b7/Vase1.png){:width="450px"}

+<p class = "figcaption">The shot of the vase in the famous scene from Ozu's <em>Late Spring</em>.
+Ozu hides the actress while she thinks about  her future away from her father, avoiding melodrama and prompting the audience to participate in the thought process.
+(Taken from Wikipedia)</p>

 Compare this to Yasujirō Ozu's famous film, _Late Spring_.
 In it, a widowed father makes the hard choice to convince his daughter to move out from his life to get married.
 In the film's [most famous scene](https://en.wikipedia.org/wiki/Late_Spring#The_vase_scene), the daughter and father, on one last trip together, are in separate futons side by side.
 When the daughter realizes that her father has fallen asleep mid-conversation, she smiles, and the camera cuts to a vase in the corner of their room, without dialogue, for six seconds.

-![The shot of the vase in the famous scene from Ozu's <em>Late Spring</em>](https://upload.wikimedia.org/wikipedia/commons/b/b7/Vase1.png){:width="450px"}

-<p class = "figcaption">The shot of the vase in the famous scene from Ozu's <em>Late Spring</em>.
-(Taken from Wikipedia)</p>

 When it cuts back to her face, she now looks upset and sad.
 This is followed by another ten-second shot of the vase.
 Ozu leaves it to the audience to understand her feelings, heightening our contemplation by providing us with only short snapshots of her face.